hanlarmammadov/TacitusLogger/README.md

 ```

-## General log flow of TacitusLogger.
+# General log flow of TacitusLogger
 In this section we will discuss in general the journey which is made by log event and log model after the former is sent to the logger.
 #### Synchronous flow.
 Synchronous flow is performed when synchronous `Log(...)` method is called by user either directly or through different extension methods that finally utilize this entry point.